Despite saying that he would undergo another procedure if necessary, Calum Best

 'Can't do more'

 .
 Although he did not explain further, one reason for this could possibly be due to his donor site having been exhausted from the three previous surgeries.

 .
 However, after undergoing three separate hair transplants, Calum recently remarked that he was now happy with his hair - particularly the fact that he could wear it the way he used to before he started losing his hair.

 Many hair restoration clinics in the UK have reported a significant increase in the number of men seeking hair transplants recently - with a Scottish clinic claiming a 400% increase in surgical restoration enquiries between 2013 and 2014.
 This is thought to be, at least in part, down to a better understanding and awareness of this type of procedure thanks to the increased media coverage of high profile men, like Calum, having transplants.

 Another reason for this uptake in hair transplant surgery is undoubtedly the advances that have been made in the field, allowing for more natural looking results.
 The two main methods are Follicular Unit Extraction (FUE)

 FUT involves a strip of donor hair, including the surrounding skin and hair follicles, being taken from the donor area - usually at the back of the head - and trimming it into small clusters under a microscope.
 These clusters are then transplanted into the area that needs restoring.
 FUE uses a robotic 'punch' device to remove the donor hair and so can be quicker and requires less healing time.

 ' has recently been debuted during a live TV broadcast from an Indian hair transplant clinic.
 This method is thought to minimise scarring.

 Hair transplants and hair loss treatment

 for at least six months prior to surgery.
 This is to ensure that your hair loss has stabilised and the hair is in the best condition for the surgeon to work with, in order to produce the best results.
-It is important to continue using these medically-proven treatments, minoxidil and finasteride 1mg, after your surgery too.
-By failing to use preventative hair loss treatments you run the risk of failing to stabilise your genetic hair loss
+It is important to continue using either or both of the only medically-proven treatments for male pattern baldness after your surgery too.
+By failing to take preventative measures you run the risk of failing to stabilise your genetic hair loss

 If you are considering getting treatment for your hair loss but are not sure which method is right for you, make an appointment to discuss your options with a hair specialist